 The product type needs to be subscription.

-Go to Edit > Supplemental and tag the product with the classification Free Trial to Recurring (internal name FREE_TRIAL_TO_RECURRING).
+Tag the product with the classification Free Trial to Recurring (internal name FREE_TRIAL_TO_RECURRING).

 For most sites, the hierarchy for this taxonomy is Classification > Subscriptions > Free Trial to Recurring (internal name FREE_TRIAL_TO_RECURRING).
 Reach out to your Project Manager if you do not see this classification.